Caroline M. Sehon, MD, FRCP(C), FABP

 Foster Constructive Dialogue

-Guide Technology with Core Values
+Integrate Technology with Core Psychoanalytic Values

 Bridge Psychoanalysis & Social Context